kitschpatrol/svelte-tweakpane-ui/README.md

 Vanilla Tweakpane conveniently provides two-way bindings for manipulating object properties, but `svelte-tweakpane-ui` leaves binding up to the user via [Svelte's conventional approach](TK).
 This makes bindings explicit, and allows most components to function either as monitors or inputs depending on whether their value property is bound.

+Note that unlike vanilla Tweakpane, no explicit Plugin module import or registration is required in 'svelte-tweakpane-ui'.

 ### Implicit Panes

 Wrapping components in `<Pane>` components